donsolana/Red-Hot/README.md

 1. Defined tables with create statements in `sql_queries.py`.
 2. Set up Redshift Clusters and connect.
 3. Create tables in Redshift using `create_tables.py` to call table creation statements from `sql_queries.py`.
-4. The about process will set up 7 tables, two of which will hold untransformed data.
+4. The above process will set up 7 tables, two of which will hold untransformed data.
 These are named staging tables

 ### 2. ELT

 1. The COPY statement is used to ingest data from S3 buckets into the staging tables.
-2. Then the staging tables are transformed and inserted into each of the five tables.
-By loading the result of bespoke queries using the `INSERT INTO` statements.
+2. Then the staging tables are transformed and inserted into each of the five tables by loading the result of bespoke queries using the `INSERT INTO` statements.
-3. As redshift is a distributed database I also declare a strategy for partioning the tables across nodes.
+3. As redshift is a distributed database I also declare a strategy for partioning(dist key) the tables across nodes and sorting(sort key) them within each node.